The Wolf House: Critical response

 Glenn Kenny of The New York Times gave the film a positive review writing: "The film surprises, with incredible force, in every one of its 75 minutes.".
 Jonathan Holland of The Hollywood Reporter praised the film for its visuals, writing: "the deeply uncanny pic makes for an unsettling viewing experience, a creative tour de force whose endlessly fascinating visuals are deliberately seductive and repellent in equal measure.".
-David Ehrlich of IndieWire rated the film a B+, calling the film "one of the darkest animated movies ever made.".
+David Ehrlich of IndieWire rated the film a B+, calling it "one of the darkest animated movies ever made.".